Entropic trade-off relations in stochastic thermodynamics via replica Markov processes: Results

 As mentioned in the introduction, we consider replicas of the original process and regard the whole Markov process as a combined process (Fig.~\ref{fig:replica}(b)).
 For simplicity, here we introduce the case of two replicas.
-That is, there are two identical processes, where there is \textit{no} interaction between them.
+That is, there are two identical processes, with \textit{no} interaction between them.
 It is straightforward to extend this case to scenarios where there are $K$ replica processes.
 The state space is a product of the two state sets.
 The set of states in the combined Markov process of two replicas is given by $\mathfrak{B}^{(\otimes2)}\equiv\{(B_{1}^{(1)},B_{1}^{(2)}),(B_{1}^{(1)},B_{2}^{(2)}),\ldots,(B_{D}^{(1)},B_{D}^{(2)})\}$.
-Therefore, the number of total states in the combined process is $|\mathfrak{B}^{(\otimes 2)}| = D^2$.
-From now on, when a superscript $(k)$ is used, it denotes a quantity associated with the $k$-th process, and when a superscript $(\otimes K)$ is used, it denotes a quantity for the combined system in which all the processes $1,2,\dots,K$ are regarded as a single combined process.
+Therefore, the total number of states in the combined process is $|\mathfrak{B}^{(\otimes 2)}| = D^2$.
+From now on, when using a superscript $(k)$, it denotes a quantity associated with the $k$-th process, and when using a superscript $(\otimes K)$, it denotes a quantity for the combined system in which all processes $1,2,\dots,K$ are regarded as a single combined process.
 When we omit the superscript, the corresponding variables refer to those in the single process (i.e., $K=1$ case).